This document provides information for fourth year students taking the MMathPhys Mathematics and Physics course.

-We hope that you will find this document useful, and that it will help you to successfully complete your fourth year at University.
-If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Studies or the Senior Tutor.
+We hope that you will find this document useful, and that it will help you to complete your fourth year at University successfully.
+If you consider that there is information which could usefully be added, or if you discover an error, please inform either the Director of Education or the Senior Tutor.

 Most of the modules in the fourth year follow on from modules you have taken in previous years.
 Some of these modules are able to give an account of issues which are currently (or recently have been) the subject of research interest.